 Differential scanning calorimetry (DSC) is a technique used to measure temperature and heat flow associated with thermal transitions in materials.
 The optical DSC450 (Differential Scanning Calorimeter) system has been optimised for those wishing to measure the transition temperatures and enthalpy changes of their samples.
-The designs allows mounting of the stage on a microscope, enabling image and time lapse recording of sample transitions at high resolution.
+The design allows mounting of the stage on a microscope, enabling image and time lapse recording of sample transitions at high resolution.

-The DSC450 enables the user to measure thermal and glass transitions of a wide range of substances whilst accurately controlling temperature from -150°C to 450°C. The stage has gas ports to allow purging of the stage can also be purged with gas as required by the user.
+The optical DSC450 enables the user to measure thermal and glass transitions of a wide range of substances whilst accurately controlling temperature from -150°C to 450°C. The stage has gas ports to allow purging of the stage to minimise oxidation of the sample.

 The system is provided with a T96 controller, LINK software and optional Digital Imaging and Thermal Analysis by Structural Characterisation (TASC) modules.
 For below ambient temperatures, the LNP96 cooling pump is available.